 Past and Future OA Related Activities

-Qatar Foundation Central Library (QFCL) will be opened in 2013 and it will serve as a research, academic, national, and a public library.
+Qatar Foundation Central Library (QFCL) opened in 2013 and it serves as a research, academic, national, and a public library.
 QFCL a partner in the multiple-award-winning World Digital Library helps to make material from cultures around the world available on the Internet in multilingual format.
 Moreover, QFCL will host the Heritage Library with important historical collection that reflects the best in Arabic culture and achievement.

 Details of Key organizations